 Moeen Ali has enjoyed as many highs as he has endured lows in his Test career.
-After his decison to take a break from Test cricket and omission from England's list of centrally contracted Test players, we track his many ups and downs over the last two years.
+After his decision to retire from the format, we track his many ups and downs over the last four years.

 But after spending weeks in the nets and with Mark Ramprakash preparing for a barrage of bumpers from Australia's quicks, he endured an awful run against Nathan Lyon: he was dismissed seven times in nine innings by him, and his struggles spilled over into his bowling, as he returned five wickets at 115.

 New Zealand 2017-18

 With Jack Leach in the squad as a possible replacement, Moeen needed to prove he was England's best spinner, and that he could contribute with the bat, in the pink-ball Test at Auckland.

 Instead, he made 0 and 28, and took 0 for 59 in 17 overs, as England slumped to an innings defeat.
 By the time the Christchurch Test had come around, Leach was in for his debut.